griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 ○ In cases where binding algorithms have high disagreement, additional weight should be given to presentation algorithms trained on peptide-elution mass spectrometry data

-**Compare variant results to CLE pipeline**
+**Compare variant results to another list of orthogonal variants**

-**THIS SHOULD BE GENERALIZED OR REMOVED FOR PUBLICATION**

-For all variants with neoantigen candidates, check if the variant was also called by the CLE pipeline.
-This status is automatically provided in the “VALIDATED” column in the variants.final.annotated.tsv file produced by the immuno pipeline.
-The CLE validation status is also automatically incorporated into the Neoantigen Candidates review spreadsheet.
+In some cases you might know other variants you are expecting to find in your datat.
+If you specify that variant file in your YAML duirng for your pipeline runs, check if the variant was also called by the immuno pipeline.
+This status is automatically provided in the “VALIDATED” column in the `variants.final.annotated.tsv` file produced by the immuno pipeline.
+The orthogonal variants validation status is also automatically incorporated into the Neoantigen Candidates review spreadsheet.

-**IGV Review**
+### IGV Review

 You can SMB mount to obtain access to the case data files on your local computer and create an IGV session with the following 6 components in order:
 1. Final somatic variant VCF from immuno pipeline (annotated.expression.vcf.gz)